ollewelin/PyTorch-Training-Resnet50/README.md

 ## Run on Jetson Nano

-... to be continue ..
+... to be continue .. not finnish yet

+    imagenet2.cpp

+Will collect image if class 1 >0.5 probablility and store on external USB hard drive ..